SED-EEW/SED-EEW-SeisComP-contributions/apps/eew/scfinder/descriptions/scfinder.rst

-*scfinder* can produce an origin as soon as seismic waves have reached a minimum number of stations as configured in finder.config. :ref:`FinDer` is not pick-based, hence the phase number attached to its origin relates to the stations exceeding :ref:`FinDer` ground motion acceleration threshold.
+*scfinder* can produce an origin as soon as seismic waves have reached a minimum number of stations as configured in finder.config. :ref:`FinDer` is not pick-based; the phase number attached to its origin relates to the stations exceeding :ref:`FinDer` ground motion acceleration threshold.
 For :ref:`scevent` to create an event from an origin with 4 phases requires the following setting: